y86-dev/blog/safe-pinned-initialization/overview.md

   should only have to apply minimal changes to the call/definition sites)

 The two perspectives (Rust design and kernel design) have different priorities.
-Rust design would order the requrirenments like this:
+Rust design would order the requirements like this:

 1. Pinning guarantees
 2. Safety
 3. Ecosystem migration ergonomics, Performance, Ergonomics
 4. Fallible initialization

-Kernel design has different priorites:
+Kernel design has different priorities:

 1. Pinning guarantees
 2. Fallible initialization
 3. Performance
 4. Ecosystem migration ergonomics, Ergonomics, Safety

-In an ideal world we would be able to have a solution that fulfills every requirenment.
+In an ideal world we would be able to have a solution that fulfills every requirement.
 That still *might* be possible, but also difficult to find.
 The total order I am going to use to rate the solutions is going to be: